Carmel Point, California: History

+Geography

 The Carmel Point land is hilly to the east, but flat to the west, which is closest to the Carmel Bay.
 The highest point in the vicinity is 1768.37 ft high and is 18.7 ft southeast of Carmel Point.
 There are about 23 people per square kilometer in Carmel Point's relatively small population.
 The nearest larger town is Seaside, California, which is 6.46 mi northeast of Carmel Point.
-The area around the Point has large granite boulders that expose rocky layers.
-In the region around Carmel Point, beaches, cliffs, valleys, bays, and plains are common.